-Up until late September, all travellers were required to quarantine at home or in a hotel upon arrival to any of Iraq's three operational international airports.
-However, these rules were changed on 26 November.
-Upon arrival to the airport in Erbil, travellers are requested to carry with them a negative PCR test result taken within 72 hours prior to arriving; travellers carrying a negative result are not required to undergo a guarantine period but are requested to contact the KRG Ministry of Health if they begin to show any COVID-19 symptoms.
-Travellers arriving at Erbil who do not have with them a negative test result must take a test at the airport, and then guarantine at home for up to 48 hours until they receive their results from the Ministry of Health.
-Otherwise, travellers arriving to airports in Baghdad or Basrah are requested to carry with them a negative PCR test result taken within 72 hours prior to arriving.
-Those who arrive to these airports without a negative test result are not allowed to enter.
+Up until late September, all travellers were required to quarantine at home or in a hotel upon arrival to Iraq's international airports.
+However, these rules have changed, with all travellers now requested to carry with them a negative PCR test result taken within 48 hours prior to arriving at any of the country's operational international airports in Erbil, Baghdad or Basra.
+Travellers that do not present a negative test result upon arrival to Erbil must take a PCR test at the airport, and then quarantine at home for 48 hours; only those who receive positive results will receive guidance regarding further isolation from the Ministry of Health.
+However, testing is not taking place at the airports in Baghdad and Basra; travellers who arrive to these airports without a negative PCR test result are not allowed to enter.

-Otherwise, United Nations internal protocols relating to staff travel was revised on 4 November.
-Critical staff returning to their duty stations in Iraq from international travel are required to undergo a 14-day quarantine period in their home residence.
+United Nations (UN) internal protocols relating to staff travel were revised in early November.
+Critical staff returning to their duty stations are required to provide a negative PCR test taken within 72 hours prior to arriving, and then undergo a 14 day quarantine in their accommodation.
 New rules have also been introduced for domestic travel.
-Staff arriving to KRI from Baghdad must present a negative PCR test, and will not be subject to quarantine if they have been in an Iraqi territory for at least 14 days.
-Additionally, staff arriving to Baghdad from KRI who are intending to stay in the UN compound must undergo a four-day quarantine, then take a PCR test on the fifth day.
-Providing the test is negative, staff are permitted to leave the compound while observing social distancing measures.
-In instances where tests come back positive, staff must self-isolate while accessing necessary healthcare, and they must also cooperate on contact tracing with the relevant health units to minimize further transmission of the virus.
+UN staff travelling from Baghdad to KRI on UN flights must present a negative PCR test upon arrival, but they will not be required to guarantine if they have been in Irag for at least 14 days.
+However, UN staff travelling from KRI to Baghdad who intend to stay in the UN compound must undergo a four day quarantine period upon arrival.
+On the day following this quarantine period, staff must take a PCR test, and upon obtaining a negative result they will be permitted to leave the compound.
+In instances where tests come back positive, staff are required to self-isolate while accessing necessary healthcare, and they must also cooperate on contact tracing with the relevant health units to minimize further transmission of the virus.

 As to legal regulations, at the federal level, fees are not applied to visas that have expired after 21 February 2020.
 Migrants in Iraq whose visas have expired do not need permission from Iraqi authorities in order to leave the country.
 However, in some cases, communication must take place between the Ministry of Interior's Residency Department and the relevant embassy prior to migrants traveling.
-Additional permits are required for workers in essential services, such as health-care workers and suppliers of essential goods, showing that they have the right to move freely for work-related purposes.
+Additional permits are required for workers in essential services, such as health-care workers and suppliers of essential goods, showing that they have the right to move freely for workrelated purposes.